armanyazdi/persian-names/README.md

 A Python library for generating random Persian (Farsi) names.

+This package generates frequently logical names
-`persian-names` generates semi-logical last names (mixed popular Persian and Arabic names in Iran + routine last name suffixes.)
+(a mix of popular Persian and Arabic names with common Persian family name suffixes).

 ## Installation